o1-labs/proof-systems/arrabiata/README.md

 [Nova](https://eprint.iacr.org/2021/370)), over the [pasta]() curves and using the IPA polynomial commitment.

-The end goal of this repository is to implement a Nova prover, and have a zkApp on the Mina blockchain verifying the recursive proof*.
+The end goal of this repository is to implement a Nova-like prover, and have a zkApp on the Mina blockchain verifying the recursive proof*.
 This way, any user can run arbitrarily large computation on their machine, make a proof, and rely on the SNARK workers to verify the proof is correct and include it on-chains.